-1. quote ident in term using tactic

-tactic must be a functional tactic (starting with fun x =>) and will be called with the quoted version of term according to ident.
+1. quote ident in term using tactictactic must be a functional tactic (starting with fun x =>) and will be a tactic must be a functional tactic (starting with fun x =>) and will be called with the quoted version of term according to ident.